 This is a more visual representation of call nesting and length.
 It is reduced to the important parts, showing where time was spent and remote calls took place.
 More importantly, it connects to our Dynamic Graph, which, for example, knows that the CPU on the Service B server is overloaded, and can correlate this to the above transaction for root cause deduction.
 Should other information, like Service URLs or database queries, be relevant Instana will capture them as well.

-The Instana tracing feature utilizes 3 different HTTP headers:
+The Instana tracing feature utilizes three different HTTP headers:

-X-INSTANA-L. They are hex encoded and refer to the span and trace ID of the preceding exit.
+X-INSTANA-L to ensure the trace continuity, that is, to trace across different services.
+They are hex encoded and refer to the span and trace ID of the preceding exit.
+The header

 tracestate, as these are the W3C standardized headers for tracing purpose.